MedVIC-Lab/medvic-lab.github.io/README.md

      ```

      Note: images should be added to `/public/assets/images/people/`
+     Additional note: the image should be a SQUARE aspect ratio, or else it may appear warped.

 3. **Add content to your Markdown file:** (WORK IN PROGRESS)
    - Below the frontmatter, add any additional information about yourself, such as your research interests, publications, and projects.